What is general information about the illegal screen in basketball

 For example, with the stagger screen action, a defender may successfully avoid the first screener but immediately afterwards, it is possible for the second screener to move slightly to re-establish that second screen.

-As long as the second screener stays within their vertical plane and gives the defender enough time/distance to avoid the screen, it would be considered legal.
+As long as the second screener stays within their own cylinder and gives the defender enough time/distance to avoid the screen, it would be considered legal.

 However, if the second screener were to move, particularly during the moment when the defender makes contact with the screen, then that would be an illegal screen, which could also be informally referred to as a moving screen.